birjj/csgo-vscripts/vip/README.md

     _So people can see when he's about to die_

-- **When VIP jumps off a building, he may die to the fall damage, but that won't kill the VIP and trigger end of round by itself**
+- **When VIP dies to World (fall damage, trigger hurt, etc...), he receives damage, but that won't kill the VIP hostage**

+    _Undesirable scenario: VIP jumps off building, the hostage is spawned at an unreachable position.

+    _**Proposed solutions:**_
     _Whenever VIP is touching trigger_hurt instantly kill and end the round._
+    _Only ever spawn an hostage entity if the VIP dies to a Terrorist, this could prevent intentional suicide transfering of VIP status too_

 - **When the VIP dies to a multikill (f.e.
 AWP shot) some issues occur.**